McDonnell Douglas F-15E Strike Eagle: Origins

 The McDonnell Douglas F-15 Eagle was introduced by the USAF to replace its fleet of McDonnell Douglas F-4 Phantom IIs.
 Unlike the F-4, the F-15 was designed for air superiority with little consideration for a ground-attack role; the F-15 Special Project Office opposed the idea of F-15s performing interdiction, giving rise to the phrase "Not a pound for air to ground."
-In service, the F-15 has been a successful fighter, scoring over 100 aerial combat victories and zero losses in air-to-air combat as of 2007.

 Despite a lack of official interest, McDonnell Douglas had quietly included a basic secondary ground attack capability in the F-15's design since the beginning and worked on an F-15-derived interdictor fighter.
 The company envisaged the aircraft as a replacement for the General Dynamics F-111 and the remaining F-4s, as well as to augment the existing F-15s.
-In 1978, the USAF initiated the Tactical All-Weather Requirement Study, which looked at McDonnell Douglas's proposal and other options such as the purchase of further F-111Fs.
-The study recommended the F-15E as the USAF's future strike platform.
-In 1979, McDonnell Douglas and Hughes began a close collaboration on the development of the F-15E's air-to-ground capabilities.
+In 1978, the USAF initiated the Tactical All-Weather Requirement Study, which looked at McDonnell Douglas's proposal and other options such as the purchase of further F-111Fs, and then the Enhanced Tactical Fighter program.
+The studies recommended the F-15E as the USAF's future strike platform.
+In 1979, McDonnell Douglas and Hughes began a close collaboration on the development of the F-15E's potential air-to-ground capabilities.

-To assist in the F-15E's development, McDonnell Douglas modified the second TF-15A prototype, AF serial number 71-0291, as a demonstrator.
+To assist in the F-15E's development, although not yet a program of record, McDonnell Douglas modified the second TF-15A prototype, AF serial number 71-0291, as a demonstrator.
 The aircraft, known as the Advanced Fighter Capability Demonstrator, first flew on 8 July 1980.
 It was previously used to test conformal fuel tanks (CFTs), initially designed for the F-15 under the designation "FAST Pack", with FAST standing for "Fuel and Sensor, Tactical.
 It was subsequently fitted with a Pave Tack laser designator targeting pod to allow the independent delivery of guided bombs.
 The demonstrator was displayed at the 1980 Farnborough Airshow.